zongzi13545329/SimAda/README.md

-# SimAda: A Simple Unified Framework for Adapting Segment Anything Model in Underperformed Scenes
+# SU-SAM: A Simple Unified Framework for Adapting SAM in Underperformed Scene

-The official code for SimAda.
+The official code for SU-SAM.

 ## Requirement